bseltz-cohesity/scripts/powershell/collectTimeCapsule/README.md

 * -pollIntervalSecs: (optional) seconds between polls while waiting for the bundle to appear and finish writing (default: 15)
 * -pollWaitMins: (optional) minutes to wait for the collection to finish before giving up (default: 30)
-* -dbg: (optional) print the full request URL before submitting it, and the HTTP status/byte count of the response (named -dbg instead of -debug since PowerShell's `[CmdletBinding()]` already reserves a common -Debug parameter)
+* -dbg: (optional) print the full request URL before submitting it, and the HTTP status/byte count of the response

 ## Examples